 Our hiring standards include a structured interview process with behaviour-based questions built from The PwC Professional framework, an assessment of academic records, a review of relevant prior experience (if applicable) and background checks.
 In response to increasing voluntary turnover rates, we took several key steps to further promote retention of our audit professionals, by not only providing them with greater flexibility in how and where they work, but also by finding more ways to recognize their contributions with meaningful rewards.
-We executed mid-year pay increases and special one-time bonuses, where appropriate, as part of our commitment to competitive pay.
-These meaningful steps were taken to continue to attract and retain top talent.

-Our Acceleration Centres (ACs) and Competency Centres (CoEs) represent a talent pool that help us enhance quality and improve our people and client experiences through innovation, flexibility and increased efficiency.
-By continuing to further integrate team members located at the ACs and other delivery models on our audits, we were able to manage workload in response to increasing turnover rates, which helped our teams continue to meet the needs of our clients while also creating opportunities for our audit professionals to take on more challenging work earlier in their careers and to provide value-added insights to our clients.
+Our Acceleration Centres (ACs) and Competency Centres (CCs) represent a talent pool that help us enhance quality and improve our people and client experiences through innovation, flexibility and increased efficiency.
+Our CCs apply specialized skill sets to scope and complete procedures in certain areas of the audit and specific audit-related activities.
+By applying those skills across a broad range of clients, the CCs further drive standardization and quality and are able to develop unique perspectives that bring additional insights and value to our clients through our audits.
+By continuing to further integrate team members located at the ACs, CCs and other delivery models on our audits, we are able to manage workload, which helps our teams continue to meet the needs of our clients while also creating opportunities for our audit professionals to take on more challenging work earlier in their careers and to provide value-added insights to our clients.